gmanandmarbles/leaderboardsystem/README.md

-# LootLocker Game API Documentation
+#  Game API Documentation

-Welcome to the documentation for the LootLocker Game API!
+Welcome to the documentation for the  Game API!
 This API allows game developers to access and manage game-related data such as missions, bounties, leaderboards, and more.
 This documentation will guide you through the different API endpoints and their functionalities.
 You don't need to be a technical expert to understand this guide, so let's get started!

 ## Table of Contents